fullstack-build/tslog/README.md

 // }

 ```

+#### hideLogPositionForProduction (default: `false`)

+By default, `tslog` gathers and includes the log code position in the meta information of a `logObj to improve the developer experience. `
+However, this can significantly impact performance and slow down execution times in production.
+To improve performance, you can disable this functionality by setting the option `hideLogPositionForProduction` to `true`.

 #### Pretty templates and styles (color settings)
 Enables you to overwrite the looks of a formatted _"pretty"_ log message by providing a template string.